top of page

 AssureMDx provides primary care physicians a noninvasive means to appropriately triage hematuria patients.

-The AssureMDx test uses a simple urine sample to evaluate the presence of specific DNA biomarkers shown to be present with bladder cancer.
+AssureMDx uses a simple urine sample to evaluate the presence of specific DNA biomarkers shown to be present with bladder cancer.

 When the test is positive, hematuria patients are at increased risk for bladder cancer and should be referred to a urologist for clinical evaluation.